flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 Selected modes guide the aircraft according to target values that the pilot selects and the FCU windows display.

+Selected modes disregard all altitude constraints.

 ### OP CLB (Open Climb)
-The OPEN CLB mode is a selected mode.
-It uses the AP/FD pitch mode to maintain a SPD/MACH (selected or managed) while the autothrust (if active) maintains maximum climb thrust.
+The OPEN CLB mode uses the AP/FD pitch mode to maintain a SPD/MACH (selected or managed) while the autothrust (if active) maintains maximum climb thrust.

 When OPEN CLB is engaged, the target speed/Mach is maintained by adjusting the pitch with the elevator, whereas thrust is maintained either by the A/THR, or manually by the flight crew.
 Speed